CMU-IDS-Fall-2022/final-project-ids-team/README.md

 The Project was carried out in several well ideated and compartmentalized phases.
 A somewhat detailed flow of the process can be seen below:

 <p><img src="images/ids.jpg"></p>
-### Proposal

-- [:white_check_mark:] The URL at the top of this readme needs to point to your application online.
-It should also list the names of the team members.
-- [:white_check_mark:] A completed [proposal](Proposal.md).
-Each student should submit the URL that points to this file in their github repo on Canvas.

-### Sketches

-- [:white_check_mark:] Develop sketches/prototype of your project.

-### Final deliverables

-- [:white_check_mark:] All code for the project should be in the repo.
-- [:white_check_mark:] Update the **Online URL** above to point to your deployed project.
-- [:white_check_mark:] A detailed [project report](Report.md).
-Each student should submit the URL that points to this file in their github repo on Canvas.
-- [:white_check_mark:] A 5 minute video demonstration.
-Upload the video to this github repo and link to it from your report.